leowz/fitleiOSAppGitBook/chapter1.md

 ### Clothes Panel

 There are three sections in the Clothes panel and each section is a customized collection view.
+All the  behaviors of the collection views are delegated in the delegation methods.

+* Clothes type collection view
+  * Situated at the bottom of clothes panel, composed of arrow button at the left and clothes type buttons at the right side of arrow button.
+  * When any item cell, which is a certain type of clothes, is pressed by the user, clothes collection view will show up.
+* Clothes collection view
+  * Situated at the middle of clothes panel, with each collection item cell represents a model of clothes.
+  * When item cell is pressed, the avatar will try on this clothes of recommended size.
+And size collection view will show up on top of clothes collection view.
+* Size collection view
+  *

 ---